Reduce salon color waste and keep more of every service dollar

 Measure the common services

 You do not need to solve every formula on day one.
-Start with the services creating the most volume or the biggest spend.
+Start with the services creating the most volume or the biggest product spend.

 Tighten ordering with real demand signals